-As the Put & Take find didn’t have one, first I needed make a trunk, so I took a little walk around our woods.
-I was looking for a thick and pretty long tree branch, and soon I found a fallen tree branch which fit the bill as my new tree’s trunk.
-Before carrying it into our house, I cleaned it properly, as deer ticks are pretty active this time of the year, and I didn’t want to bring any creatures inside.
+As the Put & Take find didn’t have one, first I needed to make a trunk, so I took a little walk around our woods.
+I was looking for a thick and pretty long tree branch, and soon I found a fallen tree branch which fit the bill perfectly.
+Before carrying it into our house, I cleaned it properly, as deer ticks are everywhere, and I didn’t want to bring any nasty creatures inside.

 The plan was to drill several holes in the tree trunk, so I could insert the faux tree branches.
 But before going any further, I wanted to test how these faux tree branches were going to fit, so I did a test drive with the tree top.

 Okay, excellent fit!
 Now it was time for Greg to drill more holes in the body of the trunk.
 He drilled the holes all the way through and in a rotating way.
 The spacing between each hole was around 4 inches.

 When all the holes were drilled, I also asked him to help me with the tree stand.
 I know… this was supposed to be my project, right?
 LOL.
 What can I say?
 He loves earning extra ‘Good hubby‘ points! 😉 [pfffft…I’d rather sit on my butt! -Greg]

 For the tree stand, I went and found 4 pieces of scrap wood in the basement, and Greg cut them to size.
 I also asked him to cut one corner off of each piece so the stand wouldn’t have pointy corners.

 Next, I set the wood pieces around the tree trunk for Greg to mark them.

 And within 2 minutes my tree stand was ready 😀